carolwanjohi/personal-week-2/README.md

 ## Description

-This is a folder to contain work for Week 2, Moringa Prep.
+This is a folder for the work done in Week 2 of [Moringa Prep]()http://moringaschool.com/prep/.

 ## Setup/Installation Requirements